 83% of the respondents cited the Agile Mindset/Flexibility was the most important characteristic for executives

 Survey respondents felt it important the CEO lead the way with Agility, with 87% responding that the CEOs as the biggest champions of organizational agility.
 And a full 70% of leaders who responded blamed the lack of engagement by senior executives and employees as the reason for an unsuccessful transformation.
 (Additional obstacles to agility included: competing priorities (67%), a lack of Agile champions (57%) and not knowing how to become Agile (56%).)

 So, the most important thing is for the executive suite to have an agile mindset.
 Easily done right?
 Well, unfortunately it is not that easy.
 People tend to write it off as a process change, or fail to appreciate that they don’t know what they don’t know about agile.
 I’ve written previously about the fact that people tend to overestimate their understanding of agile (See: Yes You Really Do Need Agile Training).

 In addition to the importance of the executive team being on board with agile and having an Agile mindset, the report included lays out these additional steps to achieving Agility:

 • Step 2: Hire and develop the right mix of talent

 • Step 3: Foster an Agile-friendly culture and organizational structure

 Let’s look at each of these in detail.

 Step 2: Agile Leaders Should Get the Right Mix of Talent

 The second recommended step was to get the right mix of talent in the organization.
-One thing that I disagreed with in the study results was putting the responsibility for lack of agility on the work force.
+One thing that I disagreed with in the study results was putting the responsibility for the lack of agility on the workforce.
 As an old guy myself, I felt a little defensive that they singled out the more senior employees as the ones resistant to change.